 No other book in the New Testament exposes the temporality and weakness of the old covenant system like the book of Hebrews.
 Though Colossians touches on it (chapter 2), and Galatians reflects magnificently on it throughout, both epistles focus on this subject narrowly and reactively (the former due to the ascetic traditions being promulgated in the Colossae congregation and the latter because of the attacks of the Pharisaical party upon the doctrine of justification).
 Paul in Hebrews, however, presents an entire system (and era) of ritual observances from the perspective of its fulfillment in Christ and thus concludes it is “ready to vanish away” (Hebrews 8:13).

-Now Paul could cite various deeds that Jesus performed, or any particular sermons or teachings that he gave to prove this point.
-Yet he finds a ready defense of a Christian theology in the Psalms.
-This includes: i) the eternal Sonship of Christ as contrasted with the angelic hosts (vs. 5 – Psalm 2:7 & Psalm 89:26,27) ii) the divinity of the Son and his equality with the Father in the worship they receive from the angels (vs. 6 – Psalm 97:7 & vs. 8 – Psalm 45:6-7) iii) the creation of all things through the Son and thus their required subjection to him (vs. 10-12 – Psalm 102:25-27) & iv) the subjection of the angels, particularly to the one who brings salvation (vs. 13-14 – Psalm 110:1).
+Now Paul could cite various deeds that Jesus performed, or any particular sermons or teachings that he gave to prove how Jesus’ glory surpassed that of the servants of the heavenly realm.
+Yet he finds a ready defense of his Christian theology in the Psalms.
+This includes: i) the eternal Sonship of Christ as contrasted with the angelic hosts (vs. 5 – Psalm 2:7 & Psalm 89:26,27) ii) the divinity of the Son and his equality with the Father as demonstrated in the worship they receive from the angels (vs. 6 – Psalm 97:7 & vs. 8 – Psalm 45:6-7) iii) the creation of all things through the Son and thus their required obedience to him (vs. 10-12 – Psalm 102:25-27) & iv) the subjection of the angels, particularly to the one who brings salvation (vs. 13-14 – Psalm 110:1).
 In short, the Psalms are not only Christian, in the sense of being about Christ, but orthodox, that is splendidly Athanasian.

 Paul is, however, not finished.
 Having contrasted the divine nature of Christ with the angels, he also takes pains to contrast the exalted human nature of Christ from the perspective of Psalm 8 in chapter 2 (vs. 6ff.).
-It is not only that as Christ is the second person of the Trinity that the angels should reverence him, but that he, being the mediator of the covenant of grace, is worthy of having all things subject to him.
-Indeed Paul does not show how the Psalms merely anticipate something or hint at someone greater, but affirm the excellence of the Saviour, proving this by quoting Christ himself from Psalm 22:22.
+It is not only because he is the second person of the Trinity that the angels should reverence him, but that he, being the mediator of the covenant of grace, is worthy of having all things subject to him.
+Indeed Paul does not merely demonstrate how the Psalms anticipate something or hint at someone greater, but how they directly affirm the excellence of the Saviour.
+He proves this by quoting Christ himself from Psalm 22:22.
 For “he is not ashamed to call them brethren, saying, I will declare thy name unto my brethren, in the midst of the church will I sing praise unto thee” (Hebrews 2:12).
 Here Jesus is not a mere onlooker, nor does he merely join in the praise of men, as one amongst the crowd, but takes up the role of worship leader.
 Surely then the Psalms hold out for us the two natures of Christ in one person.

 But what of the mediator of the old covenant, Moses himself?
 Paul returns to the theme of the eternal Sonship of Christ to establish the superiority of Christ over the old economy in chapter 3.
 Though both Moses and Christ are intimately tied to the house of God, Moses is a mere servant and that to Christ, who as son is “over his house” (vs. 6).
-Having established this divinity of Son in the previous chapters, Paul does not need to repeat his arguments there but rather points out how our obedience to Christ determines God’s disposition to us (even as it did, subordinately, in Israel’s reception of Moses’ as God’s representative).
+Then he powerfully emphasises this point for his contemporaries and us by noting out how our obedience to Christ determines God’s disposition to us (even as it did, subordinately, in Israel’s reception of Moses’ as God’s representative).

-Again, Paul could have made reference to Jesus’ authoritative words or actions to prove this point.
+But what proof from God’s Word is s offered this appointment to us?
 We might recall Jesus’ kingly cleansing of the temple, or the priestly cleansing of the lepers as proving his authority over the house of God.
-Yet Paul exposits the 95th Psalm in this and the following chapter with much detail and repetition to show how Christ is to be respected and honored as the voice of God (cf. Hebrews 1:2).
+Yet Paul exposits the 95th Psalm in this and the following chapter with much detail and repetition to show how Christ is to be respected and honoured as the voice of God (cf. Hebrews 1:2).
 It matters not if he is telling us that this is Christ speaking in this Psalm or that the Father is speaking this Psalm on behalf of his son, but rather that the Psalm is used exclusively and definitively to speak of our duty to heed the Son’s voice in the gospel.

-Paul would not have us think that obedience strictly considered is what is required.
+Paul, after all, would not have us think that obedience strictly considered is what is required.
 The Christian, or for that matter, the believer in every age, is motivated primarily by faith (cf. Hebrews 11:1).
-Without faith, all works are dead (Hebrews 6:1) and, more essentially, without Christ in whom we believe all works are dead.
+Without faith, all works are dead (Hebrews 6:1) and, more essentially, without Christ in and whom we believe, all works are dead.
 Obedience and disobedience are motivated by faith, even as they always have been (Hebrews 3:19).
 The Jewish church did not enter into the promised rest because they did not believe the gospel (Hebrews 4:2).

 1. Indeed Paul does this in Hebrews 2:3-4 but note how quickly he returns to the Psalms as his central focus (vs. 6ff.).

-2. Especially considering that some have wished that it would vanish away from our worship while others still have done away with it altogether.
+2. Especially considering that some have wished that the Psalms would be muted in Christian worship while others still have done away with them altogether.

 3. Our survey will cover the first ten chapters which comprise the bulk of his argument concerning the supremacy of Christ.
 Arguably, the concluding chapters are largely hortatory.